1LE00/frontend-assignment/README.md

 ## Submission Guidelines:

-1. Fork the given GitHub repository to your own GitHub account.
+1. Fork this GitHub repository [Assignment Repo](https://github.com/internsathi/frontend-assignment) to your own GitHub account.
 2. Commit your code regularly and push the changes to your forked repository.
-3. Do not create a pull request, instead, submit your forked repository.
+3. Do not create a pull request; just submit your forked repository.
 4. Provide a DOCS.md file with instructions on how to set up and run your application.
-5. Once you have completed the assignment, share the repository URL along with the live deployed URL of your project with us via the submission form.
+5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSd49m7F_6oSXSI5RFQY_ps2CDQIt3i_iCqrPgzplbqIy8N4EA/viewform).

 - Submission Deadline: Thursday, July 6, 2023, 11:00 AM

+Check out the discussion section of this repo to ask any related queries or doubts.
 Note: The assignment is intended to help you grasp basic concepts.
 Don't hesitate to ask for any clarifications in the discussion section of this repo.
 Good luck with your assignment!